The Complete Floatation Therapy Guide

-All that remains is for the floated to become aware of whatever internal state he wishes to control – blood pressure, release of endorphines, or muscular tension, for example – to monitor it through the intensified float awareness, and to assume control!
+All that remains is for the floated to become aware of whatever internal state he wishes to control – blood pressure, release of endorphins, or muscular tension, for example – to monitor it through the intensified float awareness, and to assume control!

 So, why float?

 Good question!
-If all these explanations into the mechanisms of floatation therapy hasn’t convinced you, you’ll certainly want to hear about the types of ailments and activities floating can help you with.
+If all these explanations into the mechanisms of floatation therapy haven’t convinced you, you’ll certainly want to hear about the types of ailments and activities floating can help you with.
 This section will cover the 7 main reasons why people float:

 Floating for Deep Relaxation

-A major reason for the floatation room’s extraordinary range of effects is that, while floating, our bodies become more deeply relaxed than is possible in every day life, and this happens effortlessly.
+A major reason for the floatation room’s extraordinary range of effects is that, while floating, our bodies become more deeply relaxed than is possible in everyday life, and this happens effortlessly.

-Once you have entered this state of profound relaxation, and learned to reenter it and maintain it, you will find that it is an ideal state in which to utilize any of the wide range of techniques for behaviour or attitude change: self-hypnosis, autosuggestion, visualization, free-owing imagery, self-healing, prayer, meditation, and so on.
+Once you have entered this state of profound relaxation and learned to reenter it and maintain it, you will find that it is an ideal state in which to utilize any of the wide range of techniques for behaviour or attitude change: self-hypnosis, autosuggestion, visualization, free-owing imagery, self-healing, prayer, meditation, and so on.

 Floating for Relief of Pain

-Whether it be chronic pain, a reoccurring injury, or a one-time strain, floatation therapy is the perfect environment to escape an uncomfortable sensations you might be feeling.
+Whether it be chronic pain, a reoccurring injury, or a one-time strain, floatation therapy is the perfect environment to escape uncomfortable sensations you might be feeling.
 Researchers believe that floating is good for the relief of pain because your body, once in a relaxed state, releases biochemicals called endorphins.
 These endorphins are known as nature’s “natural pain killers”.
 By engaging in relaxing activities you are in control over the regulation of certain powerful and pleasurable chemicals in the brain.
 Luckily, evidence indicates that the float room is the most direct, rapid, efficient, foolproof, and effective way to regulate the flow of these chemicals.

 Floating for Increased Athletic Performance

 Some of the first professional sports teams to utilize floatation therapy include the Philadelphia Eagles, the Philadelphia Phillies and the Dallas Cowboys.
-In addition to these major sport franchises, various Olympic athletes such as Carl Lewis, Jade Johnson, and Tasha Danvers have all used floatation therapy to improve their athletic performance.
+In addition to these major sports franchises, various Olympic athletes such as Carl Lewis, Jade Johnson, and Tasha Danvers have all used floatation therapy to improve their athletic performance.